• Portfolio

 Statement

-Whereas a painter can depict subjects that exist only in their imaginations, photographers are constrained by the real world: we must begin by photographing something that actually exists -- something that we can actually see.
-Because of this, most photographers are magnetically attracted to “Realistic” or “PhotoRealistic” styles, attempting to produce the most accurate representation of the "Flower" or of the "Face."
+Whereas a painter can depict subjects that exist only in their imaginations, photographers are constrained by the real world: we must begin by photographing something we can actually see.
+Most photographers are magnetically attracted to “Realistic” or “PhotoRealistic” styles, attempting to produce the most accurate representation of the "Flower" or of the "Face."

 My approach differs.
-I cannot compete for realistic perfection.
-But I can use my originality and creativity to imagine a subject that is emotionally (although perhaps not physically) correct; one imbued with sentiment or sensation or intensity.
-I can surprise the viewer, distract or even shock her.
+I can't compete for realistic perfection but I can use my creativity to imagine a subject that is emotionally correct; one imbued with sentiment or sensation or intensity.
+I can surprise, even distract or shock the viewer.

 How to do it?
 Using Abstraction.
 With Abstraction, I can add or subtract mystery or understanding, emphasize or understate with repetition and/or color and set or skew the mood with complex shapes or dreamy contours.

 Like any photographer, I choose my subjects where I can find them in the real world.
-As artist Giorgio Morondi said, “Nothing is more abstract than the visual world.”
-What my Portfolio displays are real objects, not computer simulations, reproductions, generations, etc. Sometimes we may recognize the subject and sometimes not but it really doesn't matter -- the photo stands on its own as an image totality -- what one sees is what one assesses and judges; and also (as in all Abstract art) what one reacts to emotionally.
+Artist Giorgio Morondi said, “Nothing is more abstract than the visual world.”
+What my Portfolio displays are real objects, not computer simulations, AI, reproductions, generations, etc. Sometimes we may recognize the subject and sometimes not but it really doesn't matter -- what one sees is what one judges and also what one reacts to emotionally.

 portfolio: https://www.artworkarchive.com/profile/gerry-feldman